zencart/documentation/content/user/performance/speed_up_site.md

 Go to [Admin->Tools->Layout Boxes Controller](/user/admin_pages/tools/layout_boxes_controller/)
     Find the sideboxes/manufacturers.php entry, and turn it "OFF"

 3\.
-Ensure your images are optimized for your site... specifically, use small images for thumbnails, slightly larger for product pages (`_MED` images), and large detailed images for "click to enlarge" (`_LRG`) images.
+Ensure your images are optimized for your site.
+Specifically, use small images for thumbnails, slightly larger for product pages (`_MED` images), and large detailed images for "click to enlarge" (`_LRG`) images.

 ### Related FAQ articles:
 - [Adding Multiple Images To Products](/user/images/images_multiple/)